PolarWandering/PaleoSampling/_sources/README.md

 - `outputs`: It includes the simulated data from all the simulations used in the figures in `csv` format.
 - `smpsite`: Python package to run simulations and estimate poles and dispersion (see Installation for more information).

-We also provide with an `environment.yml` and `Makefile` for setup of the computational environment used for this project.
+We also provide an `environment.yml` and `Makefile` for setup of the computational environment used for this project.

 ### Installation

-All the notebooks inside this notebook can be executed after properly setting the environmnet.
+All the notebooks inside this notebook can be executed after properly setting the environment.
 The `environment.yml` file can be used to install all the required dependencies.
 Beside some standard Python dependencies, the `environment.yml` file include the installation of
 `Pmagpy` using pip and the extra installation of the module `smpsite` (included in this repository).
 The package `smpsite` includes all the code used to make the simulations and compute the estimated poles.

 In order to install the environment, you can use conda or mamba (see [Managing Environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more information) with `conda env create -f environment.yml`.
-Alternativelly, we included a `Makefile` that allow to create the conda environment and install the associated iPython kernel so this environment can be accessible though Jupyter notebooks all at once.
-In order to do this, you just need to open a terminal where the repository is located and enter
+Alternatively, we included a `Makefile` that creates the conda environment and installs the associated iPython kernel so this environment can be accessible though Jupyter notebooks all at once.
+In order to use the Makefile, you need to open a terminal where the repository is located and enter
 ```
 make env
 ```